Sir David Amess: Ali Harbi Ali charged with murder of MP

 Metropolitan Police Assistant Commissioner Matt Jukes sent his "deepest condolences" to the family, friends and colleagues of the MP.

-"Sir David's dedication to his family, his constituents and his community, and his positive impact on the lives of so many has been abundantly clear since his death," he said
+"Sir David's dedication to his family, his constituents and his community, and his positive impact on the lives of so many has been abundantly clear since his death," he said.

+Since the killing, a large team of detectives in the Metropolitan Police's Counter Terrorism Command had been "working around the clock" to search several addresses in north London, analyse digital devices and review CCTV, Mr Jukes said.

-There have been no other arrests and police are not seeking anyone else, Mr Jukes added.
+There have been no other arrests and police are not seeking anyone else, he added.

+The Metropolitan Police has been working with Parliament's security team and the Home Office to review the protection of MPs.

+Police forces across the country have also been working with individual MPs about their security in their constituencies.